Nath9666/info--Web-Development-for-IT-Engineer/Lab2/README.md

 ## Exercise 6:

 Look at the webpack documentation (both home page and the concepts).
 What is its primary purpose and how does it fix our performance issue previously encountered with ES6-modules?

+Webpack is a module bundler.
+Its primary purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.

+## Exercise 7:

+The webpack.config.js file is ready to build the aggregated bundle in development mode.
+The entry point is src/index.js.
+Bundle should be output at dist/index.js.
+You can run webpack using npm run build.